UAE ends military training programme in Somalia

 UAE State Minister for Foreign Affairs Anwar Gargash called on the Somali government to handle the situation with “wisdom and reason.”

-“The current Somali government… is creating unnecessary tensions with a friend and an ally who supported the stability and security of Somalia during its hardest phases,” Gargash wrote on his official Twitter account.
+“The current Somali government… is creating unnecessary tensions with a friend and an ally that supported the stability and security of Somalia during its hardest phases,” Gargash wrote on his official Twitter account.

 Emirati-Somali relations tumbled following the banning of UAE ports operator DP World from operating in Somalia.
 The firm, the world’s third-biggest container port operator, had signed a contract with the breakaway region of Somaliland to set up a port zone, which led to the Somalis’ action against DP World.

 The military training programme, which began in 2014, was intended to build the capabilities of the Somali Army.
-UAE forces have participated on training missions involving thousands of Somali soldiers.
+UAE forces have participated in training missions involving thousands of Somali soldiers.

-Before it cancelled the military cooperation, the UAE was paying the salaries of 2,407 Somali soldiers and built three training centres, a hospital and sent Emirati medical teams to treat Somali military personnel.
+Before it cancelled the military cooperation, the UAE was paying the salaries of 2,407 Somali soldiers, built three training centres and a hospital and sent Emirati medical teams to treat Somali military personnel.